 DGK is a skateboard and apparel brand that's been around for over a decade.
 The brand's name is the acronym for Dirty Ghetto Kids, which were the other skaters from the wrong side of the tracks at the Love Park in Philadelphia.
 The brand itself represents the transformation of negative into positive.
-The DGK clothing line, in particular, has graphics with bold statements that which separate the brand from others.
+The DGK clothing line, in particular, has graphics with bold statements on garms such as T-Shirts and hoodies that which separate the brand from others.
 Stock your wardrobe or get yourself a new skate deck, wheels or accessories from DGK.
 All are available right here at Yakwax together with our killer FREE UK delivery service!

 The origin of DGK is what we consider as one of the most motivational ones especially for those who've had their own humble beginnings when it comes to putting up their own businesses.
 Skaters who have transitioned from being an amateur to pro, then to entrepreneur are quite common in the skateboarding industry.
 But it's their colourful backgrounds and personal stories that make them more memorable.